 Some hearing loss is temporary, however, most forms of hearing loss are permanent and need an early diagnosis for treatment to be successful and to help you hear better again.
 In this article, we discuss the options that are available from both your local ENT clinic and audiologist.

 Sensorineural is a type of hearing loss that is permanent.
 The hair cells that are damaged can't be repaired.
 People suffering from this type of hearing loss, are generally advised to wear hearing aids by an audiologist.
 In some circumstances, cochlear implants are recommended instead.
 Either way, your audiologist will discuss what treatment to take based on your specific hearing loss needs.

-The hearing aids of today are highly advanced and can be personalised to cater for your own unique hearing loss.
+The digital hearing aids of today are highly advanced and can be personalised to cater for your own unique hearing loss.
 Amplifying the sounds you need to hear better, as well as reducing those that you don't.
 Hearing aids can be worn behind the ear or in the ear, it all depends on what level of hearing loss you have - or in some cases - what shape your inner ear canal is for ITE hearing aids to sit comfortably and safely.

 Conductive hearing loss is generally caused by a condition in the outer or middle ear - this is usually temporary.
 It is quite common that a build-up of earwax is the culprit, as well as fluid in the middle ear, a perforated eardrum or 'wet ear'.

 This form of hearing loss is commonly treated medically at your ENT clinic.
 However, if all efforts to sort the problem are exhausted - or the hearing loss is a mix of both sensorineural and conductive - then other options like hearing aids are usually advised.